{{tip-component-4}}

-On May 21, 2026, U.S. Citizenship and Immigration Services (USCIS) issued a new policy memorandum — PM-602-0199 — with a title that immediately set off alarms across the immigration community: "Adjustment of Status is a Matter of Discretion and Administrative Grace, and an Extraordinary Relief that Permits Applicants to Dispense with the Ordinary Consular Visa Process."
+On May 21, 2026, U.S. Citizenship and Immigration Services (USCIS) issued a new policy memorandum — PM-602-0199 — with a title that immediately raised concern across the immigration community: "Adjustment of Status is a Matter of Discretion and Administrative Grace, and an Extraordinary Relief that Permits Applicants to Dispense with the Ordinary Consular Visa Process."

 What the New Memo Actually Says

-- Whether an applicant has violated U.S. immigration laws or the conditions of a prior immigration status
+- Violations of U.S. immigration law or the conditions of a prior visa status

-- Conduct after admission that was inconsistent with the purpose of a visa or parole grant
+- Behavior that was inconsistent with the purpose of the visa or status you entered on

-Critically, the memo explicitly acknowledges exceptions — including nonimmigrant visa categories that allow "dual intent" (meaning you can hold a temporary visa while also pursuing a green card) and cases where adjustment of status is the only available pathway to permanent residence.
+The memo acknowledges possible exceptions, including nonimmigrant visa categories that allow "dual intent" (meaning you can hold a temporary visa while also pursuing a green card) and cases where adjustment of status is the only available pathway to permanent residence.
 The memo also confirms that officers must issue a written explanation detailing positive and negative factors any time a case is denied on discretionary grounds.

 The phrase "only in extraordinary circumstances" that appeared in the USCIS press release does not appear anywhere in the body of the memo itself.
-That language came from a political statement by an agency official — not from the operative policy guidance that will govern actual adjudications.
+That language came from a political statement by an agency official, not from the policy guidance that will govern actual adjudications.

 What Boundless Attorneys Are Saying